 Turning an ordinary bathroom into a wet room can transform everyday bathing into a luxurious experience and isn’t something that needs to wait until you move house as it’s a home improvement that can be done in many existing homes.
 Depending on the fixtures, fittings and accessories you choose you could create the effect of a luxury spa within your own home.
 But just how easy is it to create a wet room in your own home?

-A wet room is a completely waterproof room, which is not the same as simply a fully tiled room, but similar to tanking that would be done to fully waterproof a basement.
+A wet room is a completely waterproof room, which is not the same as simply a fully tiled room, even if you use large porcelain tiles and waterproof grout.
+It is actually similar to tanking that would be done to fully waterproof a basement.
 Waterproofing different surfaces and parts of a bathroom require a different approach so you will need to know the different types of waterproofing methods and also understand the sorts of problems that can arise in the areas most prone to leakage.

 Start with some straightforward tasks to prepare the room before tackling the job.

 - First ensure that all of your wall surfaces are sound – fill holes, repair or replace plaster if necessary and remove any old wallpaper, tiles, grout or adhesive.

 - Plan the positions of your shower area and other bathroom fittings, paying particular attention to the planned location of the floor drain to ensure the water will drain away quickly.